TheoryG/InauguationAnalysis-Python/README.md

-# Spring 2018
-# Project 1: What did the presidents say at their inauguation?
+# What did the presidents say at their inauguation?

 ![image](figs/title.jpg)